Investor group rebukes Sports Direct, wants review of management

 "Should the non-executive directors be unwilling to implement this review, serious questions will be raised as to whether they truly represent the interests of all shareholders," said the forum.
 "Shareholders will have to consider their voting at the AGM with great care given recent events at the company."

+That resolution has been backed by the Local Authority Pension Fund Forum (LAPFF) and Legal & General Investment Management, the fund arm of insurer Legal & General, which is Sports Direct's 11th largest shareholder with a 1.02 percent stake, according to Reuters data.

+Legal & General also said on Thursday it would oppose the re-election of chairman Keith Hellawell for the third consecutive year, as well as his fellow non-executive directors.

-Shareholder advisory group Pensions and Investment Research Consultants (PIRC) has also recommended Sports Direct investors vote against the re-election of Chairman Keith Hellawell and Ashley, who holds the executive deputy chairman role.
-(Editing by David Clarke)
+Shareholder advisory group Pensions and Investment Research Consultants (PIRC) has recommended Sports Direct investors vote against the re-election of both Hellawell and Ashley, who holds the executive deputy chairman role.